 In the 11th, PH D'Angelo Jimenez coaxed a leadoff walk.
 Hugo Castellanos came in to pitch for Obregón and allowed an infield hit to Cruz that sent Yordany Ramirez (pinch-running for Jimenez) to third.
 Melo flew out to center, but Bautista hit a fly to right that scored Ramirez as Rios failed to make another key assist.
 In the bottom of the 11th, Peguero retired Rios, CF Jorge Padilla and 2B Oscar Robles in order to lock up the win.

-The Aguilas got everything they needed in the first.
+The Aguilas got all the runs they needed in the 1st.
 2B Rafael Furcal coaxes a four-pitch walk from Andrew Lorraine.
 C Brayan Pena singled Furcal to third.
 After DH Miguel Tejada grounded Pena over, 3B Edwin Encarnacion grounded home Furcal.
 1B Mendy Lopez then singled to score Pena.

 The clutch pitching by the Aguilas made up for 0-for-4 games from all-time Caribbean Series home run king Tejada and all-time Series hit and run leader Luis Polonia.

-In a matchup of the two unbeaten Dominican clubs, Licey upset the Aguilas 5-2 after the Aguilas had their number in the Dominican League finals a month prior.
+In a match-up of the two unbeaten Dominican clubs, Licey upset the Aguilas, 5-2, after the Aguilas had had their number in the Dominican League finals a month prior.
 Ramon Ortiz allowed only 3 hits in 6 2/3 IP against the loaded Aguilas lineup and Oneli Perez kept the shutout going through the 8th.

 Closer Carlos Marmol entered to pitch the 9th and retired Paz, LF Luis Ugueto and Martinez in order for his second save of the Series.
 Licey was still unbeaten and Aragua was eliminated from hopes of a title.